 'The Final Age' as a standalone album is one that will take repetitive listens before it begins to sink into the inner psyche.
 With some mesmerising passages of experimental instrumentation and a percussive assault that at times seems unbelievable, this album is a welcome addition to any true modern psych fans music collection.

 Del Chaney has spent the last five years dedicating his time to uncovering the best artists in the unsigned or small independent label based shoegaze, ethereal dream pop, post punk & modern psych rock from all over the globe & reviewing them for this blog - The Primal Music Blog.
 He is also a contributing writer for The Sound Of Confusion (Now On Hiatus).
 His other arm - Primal Radio - has gained considerable respect from bands and promoters alike since its conception in 2013 & has helped him in actively promoting a genre of music that he is passionate about.
 Hailing from Dublin, Ireland, he is a keen Vinyl Collector, Tattoo Fan & all round good guy!
 He is a self confessed music freak & is never far away from a studio console or a turntable.

-RELEASE DATE: January 23rd 2018
+RELEASE DATE: February 9th 2018

 RELEASE DATE: 25th July 2017

 RECORD COMPANY: Unsigned